Lee-AnnC/True_Essence/README.md

 Business Owner goals are:
 - To give be able to grow our(the company) brand and customer base
 - To grow the business in areas such as getting customers to come and see the farm
-- To grow the business so that we are able to offer lessons and classes in all things "Essential".
+- To grow the business so that we can offer lessons and classes in all things "Essential".

 True Essence meets these user needs in that: